 SQLite supports a limited subset of ALTER TABLE.
 The ALTER TABLE command in SQLite allows the user to rename a table or to add a new column to an existing table.

-The RENAME TO syntax is used to rename the table identified by [database-name.]table-name to new-table-name.
+The RENAME TO syntax changes the name of table-name to new-table-name.
 This command cannot be used to move a table between attached databases, only to rename a table within the same database.

 If the table being renamed has triggers or indices, then these remain attached to the table after it has been renamed.
 However, if there are any view definitions, or statements executed by triggers that refer to the table being renamed, these are not automatically modified to use the new table name.
 If this is required, the triggers or view definitions must be dropped and recreated to use the new table name by hand.